How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 Analysis

-There appears to be a fairly strong correlation between the number of revenue streams and average RPMs.
-Bloggers who have 5+ revenue streams are earning, on average, more than double what bloggers who only have 1 revenue stream are earning.
+There appears to be a very strong correlation between the number of revenue streams and average RPMs.
+Bloggers who have 4+ revenue streams are earning, on average, more than 4 times what bloggers who only have 1 revenue stream are earning.

 Comparison with last year

-This year’s data is much more clear cut.
-Last year’s showed only a loose correlation between number of revenue streams and average RPM.
+This year’s data is even more clear cut.
+Last year’s data already showed this trend, but this year the benefits of adding more revenue streams is even starker.

 Key takeaways